popany/notes/java/lib/antlr/tutorial/tomassetti/The_ANTLR_Mega_Tutorial.md

     ANY : . ;

 This is a catchall rule that should be put at the end of your grammar.
 It matches any character that didn’t find its place during the parsing.
-So creating this rule can help you during development, when your grammar has still many holes that could cause distracting error messages.
+So creating this rule can help you **during development**, when your grammar has still many holes that could cause distracting error messages.
 It’s even useful during production, when it acts as a canary in the mines.
 If it shows up in your program you know that something is wrong.

 #### Channels

 There is also something that we haven’t talked about: `channels`.
-Their use case is usually handling comments.
+Their use case is usually **handling comments**.
 You don’t really want to check for comments inside every of your statements or expressions, so you usually throw them away with `-> skip`.
 But there are some cases where you may want to preserve them, for instance if you are translating a program in another language.
 When this happens you use channels.
 There is already one called HIDDEN that you can use, but you can declare more of them at the top of your lexer grammar.

     channels { UNIQUENAME }
     // and you use them this way